pimoroni/automation-hat/documentation/REFERENCE.md

 The three inputs on Automation HAT are 24V tolerant, switching on at 3V and off at 1V.
 Behaviour at voltages between 1V and 3V is undefined.

+The inputs are protected by a 20k resistor and 3.3v zener diode, limiting current to around 1mA.

 You can read an input like so:

 ```python